MECA Quick Links

 - Assurance of accurate provider payments including reconciliation of provider submissions.

-- Serves as a resource to providers by providing technical assistance and problem resolution.
+- Serves as a resource to child care providers by providing technical assistance and problem resolution.

 Child Care Certification

-The MECA Certification staff certifies and evaluates child care providers in Milwaukee County to determine compliance with regulations established by the Department of Children and Families (DCF) in order to protect and promote the health, safety and welfare of the children in day care homes serving 6 or less children.
+The MECA Certification staff certifies and evaluates child care providers in Milwaukee County to determine compliance with regulations established by the Department of Children and Families (DCF) in order to protect and promote the health, safety, and welfare of the children in day care homes serving six (6) or less children.

-Additionally, Certification staff monitors providers by conducting announced and unannounced visits 4 times a year; reports findings of certified programs; and provides technical assistance to individuals involved in certified child care to improve professionalism, best practices and quality.
+Additionally, Certification staff monitors providers by conducting announced and unannounced visits four (4) times per year; reports findings of certified programs; and provides technical assistance to individuals involved in certified child care to improve professionalism, best practices, and quality.

 Program Integrity - Client